 The last two nights in Ukraine were, let say, very different.
 One night we found a spot next to a beautiful sunflower field.
 It was quiet and very peaceful, only some animals could be heard eeek, which scared the shit out of me.
 Anders put his head on his ‘pillow’ and fell a sleep while I was awake for a long time hearing all these noises.
 In the end I said to myself that this is ridicules and put earplugs in my ears and fall asleep within a few seconds.

-However, we survived the night and no strange things happened that we were aware of and we headed for Russia early in the morning.
-We crossed the Russian border and we were, after all warnings, really prepared to meet grumpy custom officers.
-However, what we met were very friendly and helpful people who were interested in our trip.
-It took quite a long time (probably about 4 hours) but that was mainly because we had problems filling in all the forms, which were all in Russian.
+However, we survived, and no strange things had happened during the night.
+EArly in the moring we left and headed for the border to.
+We had been warned about grumpy custom officers but what we met were very friendly and helpful people who were very interested in our trip.
+It took quite a long time (probably about 4 hours) but that was mainly because we had problem filling in all the forms, which were all in Russian.

 After a few nights of free camping we arrived in Penza to buy some food.
 The plan was to have another night of camping in the forest but when I was in the shop a guy came up and talked to Anders.
-This guy happened to be the manager of a very nice hotel, Helionpark hotel, which we ended up staying in.
-The bed was the most comfy bed and the very tasty breakfast was to die for.
+This guy happened to be the Manager of a very nice hotel, Helionpark hotel, which we ended up staying in.
+The bed was the most comfy bed we had for a while and the very tasty breakfast was to die for.
 The hotel even washed out cloths for free.

 The manager asked if we could consider being interviewed by a Russia TV channel and of course we said yes and become a bit excited as we never been on telly before.
 So while waiting for our cloths and sleeping bags to come back from the washing we were interviewed.
 I was a bit upset as this was probably the only time I was going to be on telly and I look like shit, honestly… no makeup, hair in a mess and only wearing an ugly t-shirt and my boring shorts….
 Sometimes life is just not fair …

-After the wonderful night in the hotel we had a few more nights camping and one morning when we were leaving the forest I got stuck with my bike and I was so pissed off about that that I actually through my bike to the ground… no, I did not drop it.
+After the wonderful nights in the hotel we were back wild camping.
+One morning when we were leaving the forest I got stuck with my bike and I was so pissed off about that, that I actually through my bike to the ground… no, I did not drop it.
 I also through my helmet into the sunflower field and the gloves went in another direction…..
-Anders, bless him, came and picked up the bike and he also put the pannier back that had fallen off.
-Myself walked into the sunflower field to pick up my helmet that of course had landed in the muddiest part of the field.
-Ok, I must admit that I felt a bit stupid about this outburst, but of course I didn’t tell Anders that, instead I told him that he forced me to by this big bike… which he didn’t.
+Anders, bless him, came and picked up the bike and he also put the pannier back that had fallen off 😱 A bit ashamed I walked into the sunflower field to pick up my helmet that of course had landed in the muddiest part.
+Ok, I must admit that I felt a bit stupid about this outburst, but of course I didn’t tell Anders that, instead I told him that he forced me to buy this big bike… which he didn’t.
 This was just one of these days when I asked myself what the hell I’m doing travelling around the world on a bike that is too big…..
 Oh well these moments comes and goes but mostly I have a smile on my face and enjoy this way of travelling very much.

 East of Kurgan we met a biker from Germany, actually he was from Croatia but lived in Germany.
 He was travelling around the word in the same direction as Anders and me.
 We decided to find a place to put up our tent for the night, as it always feels safer to be more people when free camping.
 Unfortunately we couldn’t have a nice chat in the evening as the mosquitoes tried to eat us alive so Robert, that was his name, locked himself into his tent and Anders and me in ours.
 The day after we decided to ride towards Omsk together so we had a plenty of time to chat during that day.
 About a couple of hours before Omsk Robert decided to stop as he was tired while Anders and me wanted to travel a bit further.
 We agreed that we would try to meet up in Novosibirsk and travel to Mongolia together.
 Unfortunately that did not happened as Anders and me had forgot that we only could stay in Mongolia for 30 days and we need to be at the Chinese border on the 5th of September… Both Anders and me are in an agreement that we are useless in getting the dates right… Oh well, worse things can happen.